salehelhawaryy/Weather-App/README.md

 # Weather-App

 This is a Project in the Odin full stack web development course.
-This Project was created using the WeatherAPI.
+This Project was created using WeatherAPI.

 Features:
 - Search a location for forecast data using country or city.